MountPOTATO/checker-ai-program-in-c/README.md

  PLACE 3 3,2 5,4 3,6
 ```

-​	in this way the white chess can eat two black chess in block (4,3) and (4,5),going through 3 blocks:
+​	in this way the white chess can eat two black chess in block (4,3) and (4,5),going through 3 blocks.